ommwong/pissed-at-congress/README.md

 1. A lot of people don't know who their congressmembers are.
 2. A lot of people don't realize that they can directly contact their elected leaders -- about anything!
-3. A lot of people are just pissed at Congress and politicans in general.
+3. People are pissed at politicians. 😏

 What Pissed At Congress can do: